copernicus-mogley/zkav.club/README.md

 - Community-powered content creation studio for interviews, podcasts, stories, etc
 - Localization: Live transcription and translation streams
 - Restreaming to social networks, media and chat platforms
-- Live clip editing and community contests
+- Live clip-making and other community contests
-- Long-format video editing and post-production
+- Long-format and clip video editing and post-production
 - Graphic design for web, video and/or print

 Subscribe to the [Zk Av Club calendar](https://lu.ma/zkav) for updates on upcoming events.